 In this article, I will discuss Forex and CFD brokers.
 I will discuss how they operate and how to find one for successful trading.
 Many of the ideas that I share about these brokers will also apply to brokers of other securities like Bonds, Stocks, ETFs, and Options.

 I am a big proponent of building your own infrastructure.
 However, as a retail trader, there is only so much you can do.
-It is not cost-effective to pay for direct access to an exchange and co-locating some trading servers right there at the exchange.
+It is not cost-effective to pay for direct access to an exchange and co-locate some trading servers right there at the exchange.
 That is not what this article is about.
 This article is about building a trading infrastructure that is flexible and independent enough to be able to execute trades through any broker you see fit.

 I believe that you should not get locked into a platform in a way that will allow you to only trade with the broker that provides the platform.
-That is why I use spreadsheets, open-source programming frameworks/libraries (python) and freely available charting software to do my trading analysis.
+That is why I use spreadsheets, open-source programming frameworks/libraries (python), and freely available charting software to do my trading analysis.
 But first, let’s go into what it is you should look (out) for in a broker.

 What to look for in a broker?